-IMPORTANT: The dryer must be connected to the electric supply shown on the data label that is affixed to the back of the dryer, at the upper right hand corner.
+IMPORTANT: The dryer must be connected to the electrical supply shown on the data label that is affixed to the back of the dryer, at the upper right hand corner.
 In the case of 208 VAC or 230/240 VAC, the supply voltage must match the electric service specifications of the data label exactly.

-WARNING: 208 VAC and 230/240 Volts ARE NOT THE SAME.
+WARNING: 208 VAC AND 230/240 VOLTS ARE NOT THE SAME.
 Any damage done to dryer components due to improper voltage connections will automatically VOID THE WARRANTY.